pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Examples/I2C/I2C_TwoBoards_ComIT/readme.txt

 @par Example Description

-This example describes how to perform I2C data buffer transmission/reception between two boards using an interrupt.
+How to handle I2C data buffer transmission/reception between two boards, using an interrupt.

    _________________________                        _________________________
   |           ______________|                      |_________________        |